Take AISafety.info’s 3 minute survey to help inform our strategy and priorities

 Many people with a deep understanding of AI are highly concerned about the risks of unaligned superintelligent AI.1

-In 2023, leaders at the world’s top AI labs, along with some of the most prominent academic AI researchers, signed a statement that “Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war.”
+In 2023, leaders from the world’s top AI labs, along with some of the most prominent academic AI researchers, signed a statement that “Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war.”
 Signatories included Sam Altman (CEO of OpenAI, the company behind ChatGPT), who has stated that if things go poorly it could be “lights out for all of us”, and Shane Legg (Google DeepMind cofounder), who has said he believes superintelligent AI will be “something approaching absolute power” and “the number one risk for this century”.

-Stuart Russell, distinguished AI expert and co-author of the “authoritative textbook of the field of AI”2, warns of “species-ending problems” and wants his field to pivot to make superintelligence-related risks a central concern.
+, warns of “species-ending problems” and wants his field to pivot to make superintelligence-related risks a central concern.
 His book Human Compatible focuses on the dangers of artificial intelligence and the need for more work to address them.

 The recipients of the 2018 Turing Award, Geoffrey Hinton, Yoshua Bengio, and Yann LeCun, have been called the “Godfathers of Deep Learning” for their crucial contributions to the field.
 In 2023, Hinton resigned from Google to be able to focus on speaking about the dangers of advancing AI capabilities.
 He worries that smarter-than-human intelligence is not far off, and he thinks that AI wiping out humanity is “not inconceivable”.
-Bengio was not previously concerned about existential risks from AI, but changed his stance in 2023 and argued that we need to put more effort into mitigating them.
-LeCun, however, is a vocal skeptic of AI existential risk.
+Bengio, who was not previously concerned about existential risks from AI, changed his stance in 2023 and argued that we need to put more effort into mitigating them.
+LeCun, however, is a vocal skeptic of AI posing an existential risk.

-In late 2023, earlier Turing Award recipient Andrew Yao and others3 joined Hinton and Bengio in outlining risks from advanced AI systems.
+In late 2023, Turing Award recipient Andrew Yao and others3

 In 2024, Hinton won the Nobel Prize in Physics together with John Hopfield, another pioneering machine learning researcher, who has signed a letter calling for a pause on frontier AI systems.